 - Bacterial vaginosis (BV).
 Caused by an overgrowth of one of several organisms (bacteria) that are usually present in the vagina.
 Other risk factors include: having multiple sex partners before married, having unprotected sex, douching, exposure to irritants, such as bubble baths, deodorized tampons, feminine hygiene sprays, or using an intrauterine device (IUD) for contraception.
 Normally, the “good” bacteria in the vagina outnumber the “bad” bacteria.
 However, if the bad bacteria become too abundant, they can upset the bacterial or pH balance of the vagina, resulting in BV .

 - Yeast infection (genital candidiasis).
 Caused by an overabundance of Candida, a microscopic fungus that normally inhabits the vagina.
-Yeast infection may be caused by a variety of factors, including, but not limited to: medications (such as steroids and antibiotics), vaginal contraceptives, feminine hygiene products (such as deodorants and sprays), hormonal changes
+Yeast infection may be caused by a variety of factors, including, but not limited to: medications (such as steroids and antibiotics), vaginal contraceptives, feminine hygiene products (such as deodorants and sprays), hormonal changes or bubble baths.

 - Trichomoniasis.
 Caused by a parasite in the vagina, typically the Trichomonas vaginalis.
 Trichomoniasis is typically transmitted through sexual intercourse with a partner who is already infected.
 Because the parasite can live for several hours on damp washcloths, towels and bathing suits, it can be spread when these items are shared.